 Retention and Graduation Rates at Auburn University at Montgomery

 The freshmen retention rate tells us what percentage of first-year, full-time students choose to continue on to their sophomore year at a particular school.
 The rate at Auburn University at Montgomery is 70%, which is about average when compared to the national rate of 68%.

 When we say that a student has graduated on time, we mean that they have finished their bachelor's degree within four years.
 The on-time graduation rate at AUM is 12%.
 That's lower than the national rate of 33.3%

 Auburn University at Montgomery Undergraduate Student Diversity

 During the 2017-2018 academic year, there were 4,375 undergraduates at AUM with 3,374 being full-time and 1,001 being part-time.

 How Much Does Auburn University at Montgomery Cost?overall average net price of AUM is $13,987.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of AUM, see our tuition and fees and room and board pages.

 Student Loan Debt

-How Much Money Do AUM Graduates Make?students who graduate with a bachelor's degree from AUM make about $33,300 a year during their first few years of employment after graduation.
+How Much Money Do AUM Graduates Make?students who graduate from AUM with a bachelor's degree go on to jobs where they make an average salary of $33,300 in their early years.
 This is about 16% less that the average pay for college graduates overall.
 However, graduates with your major may make more.